DigixGlobal/dao-contracts/scripts/doxity/pages/index.md

 You can now view the documentation at `http://localhost:8000`

+The latest documentation based on the `master` branch is available [here](https://digixglobal.github.io/dao-contracts)

 ## Understanding DigixDAO
 We post DigixDAO related updates fortnightly on our Medium channel.
 They should be a good place to start with.
 Here are the posts on our Governance model: